tylergraham117/tylergraham-site/content/Notes/- Legacy 2/Cards/pay attention to the world.md

 In order to truly experience life, we have to pay attention to the world.
 Not just in the regular way, but really engage with it.

 In the context of creativity, this is crucial, because [[creativity is the processes of creating connections]].
-You can't possibly notice connections if you aren't pay enough attention.
+You can't possibly notice connections if you aren't paying attention.
 A great way to do this is to take notes on the world.
 After all, [[living a noteworthy life means living in a way worth taking notes on]].

 The value of taking physical notes is the disconnection from the internet.
 It allows you to pay better attention to the physical world around you.
 This is the [[value of analogue]].